-• Federated Login Services (FeLS)
+• RegApp - Federated Login Services (FeLS)

 • The Federated Login Services, FeLS for short, provide a secure, central access point (single sign-on) for services that are also used by members of other research institutions.
 Using the federated open-source identity management system RegApp, registered users from the different institutions are enabled to securely log on to various services.
 The persons can use the account provided by their home institution.

-RegApp - Authentication and Authorization Infrastructure (AAI)
+RegApp - Community Authentication and Authorization Infrastructure (CAAI)

 • Provisioning and deprovisioning of user identities

-• Transparent connection of SAML federations
+• Transparent integration of SAML federations

-• SSO protocol proxy OIDC ↔ SAML
+• SSO protocol proxy: OIDC ↔ SAML

 • Infrastructure proxy for LDAP services